vimc/orderly.sharepoint/README.md

 `orderly.sharepoint` will store files as `archive/<name>/<id>` where `<name>` is the report name and `<id>` is a zip archive of the report contents.
 These must be treated as read-only and must not be modified (they do not have a file extension to help this).

-With this set up, then `orderly::pull_dependencies`, `orderly::pull_archive` and `orderly::push_archive` will work, and you can use your Sharepoint site to distribute orderly results within your group.
+With this set up, then `orderly1::pull_dependencies`, `orderly1::pull_archive` and `orderly1::push_archive` will work, and you can use your Sharepoint site to distribute orderly results within your group.

 ## License